There are two types of dialogue: direct and indirect

 Note that the quotation marks are outside the end punctuation of the quote; the rest of the sentence has its own end punctuation.

 If the quote is not a question or exclamation, use a comma and not a period before the second quotation marks.

 “I bought a new jacket yesterday,” Tammy said.

 Time4Writing provides practice in this area.
-Sign up for our Middle School Essay Writing course or browse other related courses below to find a course that’s right for you.
+Sign up for our Middle School Essay Writing course or browse other related courses to find a course that’s right for you.